 The term ‘Lumbar Support’ appears frequently in discussions about kayak fishing and paddling related back pain.
 The underlying assumption in those discussions is that the lumbar area of your back (lumbar spine) requires adequate support, and if such support is provided your back pain will disappear, or at least become tolerable.
-What is the … Continue reading “Lumbar Spine and Kayak Back Pain”
+What is the Lumbar … Continue reading “Lumbar Spine and Kayak Back Pain”

 Definition of Pain: Pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.
 Pain plays a critical role in our survival and well being, because it motivates us to withdraw from potentially damaging situations, avoid those situations in the future, and protect a damaged body part while it heals.